 - Kids being mesmerized when visiting the museum.
 They get to see dolls from around the world with specific descriptions.
 This is not only a part of their playing schedule but it also helps kids learn about different cultures through these models.

 - Dolls specific to different states of India display the cultural variations within the country.
 It is not only the most beautiful experience to have but is knowledgeable to both kids & adults.

 - The mythological depictions of Indian culture including models from the Ramayana and Mahabharata period are very interesting to international visitors.
 They get to understand the pillars of Indian culture through these lifelike models.

 - The dolls from over 25 different countries make it one of the few museums in the country that bonds the Indian & international cultures.

 Timings & Ticket Price

-The fare is very nominal and just costs Rs.10 per person.
+The fare is very nominal Free for the Childrens, Rs.
+20 for Adults.
+Camera fee is Rs.
+20 (only still photography is allowed).
 It is open from Tuesday to Sunday.